Choice workflow component

 You can also delete a branch, if you edit the Choice element like described below.

-To add a new WHEN case in a CHOICE component you need to place the mouse over the CHOICE element and click the circle on the right:
+To add a new WHEN case in a CHOICE component you need to place the mouse over the CHOICE element and click the three dots on the right:

 Now you can click the Edit node option to work with the WHEN cases: